96boards/website/README.md

 Make sure that the image you add in this section of front matter is placed in the [/assets/images/blog folder](https://github.com/96boards/website/tree/master/assets/images/blog).

 #### Tags
-These should be modified based on the content of your post as they are used as Meta keywords and so people can find your post based on the [tags your provide](https://www.96boards.org/blog/tag/).
+These should be modified based on the content of your post as they are used for Meta keywords so that people can find your post based on the [tags your provide](https://www.96boards.org/blog/tag/).

 #### Description
-Change this value to a short description of your blog post.
-This is used for the meta description of your blog post.
+Change this value to a short description of your blog post as this is used for the meta description of your blog post.

 ### Step 3 - Add your post content.